 - The contents of the database can be viewed using

 - A spatial layer can be visualized using

 - A data table can be visualized using

 - Export a table: It is also possible to export the tables via

-Step 3: Generating a Receiver table¶
+Step 3: Generate a Receiver table¶

 The locations of noise level evaluation points needs to be defined.

-Delaunay_Grid with the previously generated BUILDINGS table as the buildings table, and ROADS as Sources table name.
-Other parameters are optional.
+Delaunay_Grid with the previously generated BUILDINGS table as the buildings table and ROADS as Sources table name.

 Don’t forget to view your resulting layer in

 This processing block will give the possibility to generate a noise map later.

-Associating an emission noise level with roads¶
+Step 4: Associate emission noise level with roads¶

 LW_ROADS, containing LW emission noise level values in accordance with the emission laws of the CNOSSOS model.
 The format of the input road layer can be found in the description of the WPS Block.

-Don’t forget to view your resulting layer in WPSBuilder or OrbisGIS/QGIS to verify that it meets your expectations.
+Don’t forget to view your resulting layers (see Step 2) to check that it meets your expectations.

-Source to Receiver Propagation¶
+Step 5: Source to Receiver Propagation¶

-The Noise_level_from_source block allows to generate a layer of receiver points with associated sound levels corresponding to the sound level emitted by the sources (created table
+Noise_level_from_source block allows to generate a layer of receiver points with associated sound levels corresponding to the sound level emitted by the sources (created table

-Step 5: Create Isosurfaces map¶
+Step 6: Create Isosurfaces map¶